Are You Getting the Best Ideas in the Room?

 It requires noticing.

 Noticing whose thinking isn’t making it into the room.
 Noticing when effort gets ignored because the priority shifted.
-Noticing when someone stops volunteering — and asking yourself what taught them to do that.
+Noticing when someone talented stops volunteering and asking yourself what taught them to do that.

 And then doing something small and consistent in response.
 Following up when you said you would.
 Explaining why a project got shelved instead of just moving on.
 Saying publicly when someone’s idea is better than yours.
 Naming the thinking, not just the outcome.